paulsboutique3d/paulsboutique3d-kb/electronics.md

 ---

-## Version 2 Variations
+## Version 2 Shroud (V2)

-Version 2 (“V2”) electronics are the original, battle-tested setup designed for straightforward assembly with widely available parts.
+- Original geometry and profile.
+- **Narrower shroud**; not designed for airsoft magazines.
+- Works with my existing V2 build.
+- Great if you’re matching older builds.

 ---

-## Version 3 Variations
+## Version 3 Shroud (V3)

+- **Wider shroud**—accepts **airsoft magazines** natively.
+- Updated clearances and interfaces for easier assembly and alignment.
+- Compatible with common aftermarket parts (e.g., SD Studios mag base)
+- Recommended for new builds, especially if you want airsoft mag compatibility out of the box.

 ---

 ### Support

-If you get stuck, ping me via the store contact page or include a short video/wiring photo when you open an issue—makes troubleshooting heaps faster.
+If you get stuck, ping me via the store contact page..